 The Iberian Pig, the Fungi and Seville

 It is said that the Iberian swine is the consummate truffle hunter.
 It is further alleged, the rather musky odour of the fungus is similar to the porcine sex hormones.
-Now, the thought of this unwitting purveyor of fine smoked meats, snuffling around in the dirt to elicit sexual favours from a vegetable, seems somewhat off-putting to me but hey, that’s me.
+Now, the thought of this four-legged purveyor of fine smoked meats, snuffling around in the dirt to elicit sexual favours from a vegetable, seems somewhat off-putting to me but hey, that’s me.
 Others may be enchanted by this revelation and I say, each to their own.

 As far back as the ancient Phoenician empire, the black domesticated pigs have been used for the purpose of truffle hunting.
 Not a great deal of evidence of this fact remains but enough to make the assertion that the fungus has been in demand for a great many centuries.
 Having tried a small slither of the stuff myself I have to say I can’t see what all the fuss is about, and why it commands prices surpassing $14,000 a kilo is beyond me.

 Did it all start with a lonely Phoenician pig herder witnessing a horny hog snuffling about in an ancient grotto to unearth, to its disappointment, a rather ugly, black tuber, prompting it to turn it’s unsated attention to a nearby sow.
 Did the said swineherd, upon witnessing this abandonment for a bucolic assignation with its own species, and finding his stomach grumbling, have a bit of a chew on the dirty old thing.
 Who knows but the rest is history, as they say.